mdref/mdref-pq/pq/Result.md

 * SINGLE_TUPLE
   The result contains a single row of the result set when using pq\Connection::$unbuffered.
 * COPY_OUT
-  COPY data can be recevied from the server.
+  COPY data can be received from the server.
 * COPY_IN
   COPY data can be sent to the server.
+* COPY_BOTH
+  COPY in/out data transfer in progress.
 * BAD_RESPONSE
   The server sent a bad response.
 * NONFATAL_ERROR